How Does An Occupational Therapist Support A Student with Autism?

 Originally developed for the shooting range, therapists have found they can help manage stress and anxiety when sound-sensitive kids enter loud environments.
 They also reduce the impact of loud noises such as fire drills.

-Students can also wear them to muffle sound when it’s time to concentrate.
+Students can also wear them to muffle sound when its time to concentrate.

 The comfortable band is adjustable and works well for children and teens, but could be tight for adults or those with larger heads.
 They are portable and can easily fit in a backpack or class desk.